Prabhu Sah

 Prabhu Sah (Nepali: प्रभु साह) is a Nepalese politician and a former Minister of Urban Development of Government of Nepal.
-A long time communist politician Sah is now an independent politician since a deviation was developed in communist parties of Nepal.
+He has served as chairman of Aam Janata Party since the faction's split from the CPN (UML).

 Political life

 In the 2008 Nepalese Constituent Assembly election he was elected from the Rautahat 3 (constituency), winning 11,625 votes.
 In the 2013 Nepalese Constituent Assembly election he was elected from the Rautahat 3 (constituency), winning 13,009 votes.
 He was elected, in the elections held in 2017, as a member of the House of Representatives from his home district.
 Sah also served as Minister for Law and Constitutional Affairs under Jhalanath Khanal cabinet in 2011, also Minister of Urban Development under Sher Bahadur Deuba cabinet and Minister of Land Management, Cooperatives and Poverty Alleviation.